sul-dlss-labs/marctable/README.md

 [![Build Status](https://github.com/edsu/marctable/actions/workflows/test.yml/badge.svg)](https://github.com/edsu/marctable/actions/workflows/test.yml)

-*marctable* is a Python command line utility that converts MARC bibliographic data into tabular formats like CSV and Parquet.
+*marctable* is a Python command line utility that converts MARC bibliographic data into tabular formats like [CSV] and [Parquet].
 It uses the Library of Congress [MARC Bibliographic documentation] to determine whether fields and subfields should repeat or not.
-The MARC documentation is collected into a [YAML file], which you could be repurposed for other things where knowing the structure of MARC bibliographic data is important.
+The MARC documentation is collected into a [Avram] [JSON file], which you could be repurposed for other things where knowing the structure of MARC bibliographic data is important.

 ## Install